gcastillo-ucsd/kloudspeaker/Backend-configuration-options.md

 ## Disable /dev/urandom access (`no_dev_urandom`)

-With this setting, PHPass library can be prevented accessing /dev/urandom (used for generating random sequences).
-By default FALSE
+With this setting, PHPass library can be prevented accessing `/dev/urandom` (used for generating random sequences).
+By default FALSE.

+Set this to TRUE if your host does not support `/dev/urandom` or if its access is prevented (for example with PHP setting `open_basedir`).